Breaking-C0de/documentation/docs/contracts/BaseInsurancePolicy.md

     /***** Chainlink Functionalities *****/
     /**
     @dev Chainlink Keepers Implementation
     @notice Chainlink Keepers is used to automatically check the policy activity.
     It checks if the policy has been funded and takes decision based on the status of the funding.
 The policy also gets automatically termainted when the timePassedSinceCreation surpasses the policyTenure

-    @notice The function can be overidden to adjust according to the needs */
+    @notice The function can be overridden to adjust according to the needs */

     function checkUpkeep(